zzzprojects/docs/learnentityframeworkcore.com/pages/query-types.md

 ## Mapping to DbQuery

 The `DbQuery` type was introduced in EF Core 2.1. along with query types.
 A `DbQuery` is a property on the `DbContext` that acts similarly to a `DbSet`, providing a root for LINQ queries.
-However, it doesn't enable operations that write to the database e.g. `Add`.
+However, it doesn't enable operations that write to the database e.g., `Add`.
 The `DbQuery` maps to a table or view.
 To illustrate how the `DbQuery` works, here is a simple model representing customers and their orders:

 ```csharp